Click here to Download a pdf version of the NCBC BY-LAWS

-The Secretary shall prepare election ballots containing the names of declared candidates and the deadline for voting, and shall transmit the ballots to all members of the Conference eligible to vote.
+The Secretary shall prepare election ballots containing the names of declared candidates and the deadline for voting, and shall transmit the ballots to all members of the NCBC eligible to vote.
+The candidates receiving the greatest number of votes from eligible voters shall be elected.
 At the conclusion of the election process, the Secretary shall certify the results of the voting to the President.
-The President shall be responsible for notifying the candidates of the election results prior to the Annual Conference and Educational Meeting.
+The President shall be responsible for notifying the candidates of the election results prior to the Annual Conference.

-The Secretary, Treasurer, and an at-large member of the Board of Governors may run for one additional term at the conclusion of his/her initial two-year term.
+The Secretary, Treasurer, and an at-large member of the Board may run for one additional term at the conclusion of his/her initial two-year term.
 In all other circumstances, there shall be at least one intervening year between terms of an individual holding the same office.
-Except if no other candidates declare candidacy for an available position within the prescribed open period as outlined in Sections 8.2 and 8.3, then the incumbent may declare candidacy for that available position if he or she so desires.
+If no other candidates declare candidacy for an available position within the prescribed open period as outlined in Sections 7.2 and 7.3, the incumbent may declare candidacy for that available position if he or she so desires.

-The annual dues for the membership commencing January 1 and ending December 31 of each year shall be determined by the Board of Governors for each category of membership established by the Board.
-The categories and amount of dues shall be periodically published in the conference newsletter, The Impact, and on the application for membership forms.
+The annual dues for the membership commencing January 1 and ending December 31 of each year shall be determined by the Board for each category of membership established by the Board.
+The categories and amount of dues shall be periodically published in the IMPACT and on the application for membership forms.
 The membership period shall run January 1 to December 31 for the number of years included in the dues payment.
-A statement of membership renewal and dues payment will be emailed to the member at least 30 days prior to the expiration of each member's membership period.

-If renewal dues are not paid by March 1 of the year at the time in which they become due, the membership shall become inactive.
+If renewal dues are not paid by March 1 of each year, the membership shall become inactive.